 Notarised, Certified and Sworn Polish translators and translations

-We offer Certified, Notarised and sworn Polish translators right here in the UK.
-Certified translations required for legal documents such as marriage, birth and academic certificates available on request for acceptance by organisations such as the UK Passport Office and NARIC.
+We offer certified, notarised and sworn Polish transaltions right here in the UK.
+Certified translations required for legal documents such as marriage, birth and academic certificates available on request for acceptance by organisations such as the UK Passport Office, Home Office, and NARIC.
 Our certified translations of official documents are accepted by the Home Office, General Medical Council, NARIC, consulates, Courts of Law and many other organisations and institutions in the UK and abroad.
-A Sworn translator, known in Poland as tlumacz przysiegly, will always translate into their mother tongue.
+A Sworn translator is known in Poland as "tlumacz przysiegly" and in these cases, they will always translate into their mother tongue.
 We understand that marketing and communication relates not only to languages but also values, beliefs and culture.
 Bostico provides to its clients specialised consultancy in any culture.
 We make sure that the context of the message is adapted to appeal to the culture of the target audience.
 We also have some Translated Polish Proverbs which you may find interesting and useful.

 - Medical Interpreting